lohedges/vmmc/README.md

 updated cell lists.
 See `demos/src/CellList.h` and `demos/src/CellList.cpp` for implementation details.

-Also included in the `demos/python` directory are examples showing how to interface with Python code via the [Python C API](https://docs.python.org/2/c-api/).
-Note that this code is intended to be used for illustrative purposes and avoids the use of additional dependencies (e.g. [NumPy](http://www.numpy.org)).
-As such, it is likely that performance could be significantly improved.

 ## Tests
 A full test suite is forthcoming.
 This will allow a detailed comparison between VMMC and standard single-move Monte Carlo (SPMC) for various model systems at a